snqzspg/nouvelle-nouveau-style/README.md

-# Nouvelle/Nouveau Style Chrome Extension
+# "Nouvelle/Nouveau" Style Chrome Extension
-**Note**: This is currently in Alpha Experimental phase.
+**Note**: This project is open for public Beta testing.

 This is a chrome extension source code that displayes [nouvelle-nouveau](https://nouvelle-nouveau.tumblr.com/) and [bruitdefond-blog](https://bruitdefond-blog.tumblr.com/) in the former style that they used to be.